jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 considerations on the type of model (e.g., rule-based, support-vector machines, deep learning models) and its properties (e.g., explainable models/decisions, efficiency).
-The perpetration of control-theoretic attacks [27], [26] may require a system identification phase performed by the adversary.
-Kernels methods [25], a kind of machine learning, can be used for system identification [19], [20].
+The perpetration of control-theoretic attacks [21], [20] may require a system identification phase performed by the adversary.
+Kernels methods [19], a kind of machine learning, can be used for system identification [13], [14].

-#### 2) Data Quality and Source Heterogeneity

-Learning methods designed to recognize malicious activities within large complex systems may be sensitive to the consequences of merging data from very heterogeneous sources.
-The learning process can be impacted by poor data quality, affecting the reliability of the decisions that are made.
-For example, data sources can be unmalicious but of little confidence.
-This issue is important for the protection of the learning phase.
-Adequate risk management calls for the implementation of data quality evaluation.
-Discriminators must be designed to cope with operational data relatively different and considerably more inaccurate than the training data.
-Taking into account data quality prevents bias and integrity attacks aiming to deceive a discrimination process [18].
-Conversely, discrimination algorithms affected by slight modifications of training data may be too sensitive.
-They can be exploited more easily by adversaries.
-There are trade offs that can be taken into account by a security game modeling risk management.
-An interesting avenue is considering the possibility of a classifier not producing an answer when data quality cannot be guaranteed.
-This behavior corresponds to the rejection principle.
-A concept relatively well known by the classification community.
-However, to the best of our knowledge, its application to security needs more thought [6].

-#### 3) Security Games and Learning

-In [2], the authors propose a taxonomy to characterize the different types of attacks targeting AI-based security approaches, for example, machine learning classification and discrimination techniques taking security decisions.
-This taxonomy focuses on the techniques employed to identify malicious artifacts such as, messages, codes, program inputs and outputs.
-The work suggests to complement machine learning with gametheoretic security approaches, specially those in which the adversary may alter the training data.
-These observations have been widely repeated and extended in the information security literature [17].

-In this context, the principle of a security game amounts to quantifying the adversarial resources required to attack a system and the defensive capabilities of the latter.
-In this way, it is possible to determine optimal configurations to manage the risks of attacks as a quest for defender vs. adversary equilibrium.
-Along these lines, authors in [18] insists on the importance of using learning techniques with access to real time data.
-Outdated data increases the risk of making incorrect decisions by a defender [13].
-Data must be considered obsolete by a learning process at a certain point in time [4].
-The use of utility functions can be provided to formulate more realistic games.
-Such functions do not necessarily need to be under the classical computing realm.
-Extended machine learning functions relying on quantum techniques are expected [24].

-#### 4) The Quantum Advantage
+#### 2) The Quantum Advantage

 The time complexity of quantum search techniques are data size independent.
 Along the same line, quantum machine learning, i.e., the use of quantum computing for machine learning, has great potential because the time complexity of classification is independent of the number of data points.
-Schuld and Killoran investigated the use of kernel methods [25], that can be used for system identification, for quantum machine learning [24], [23].
+Schuld and Killoran investigated the use of kernel methods [19], that can be used for system identification, for quantum machine learning [18], [17].
 Encoding of classical data into a quantum state is needed.
-A similar approach has been proposed by Havlicek et al. [11].
+A similar approach has been proposed by Havlicek et al. [8].

-Schuld and Petruccione [24] discussed in details the application of quantum machine learning classical data generation and quantum data processing.
+Schuld and Petruccione [18] discussed in details the application of quantum machine learning classical data generation and quantum data processing.
 A translation procedure is required to map the classical data, i.e., the data points, to quantum data, enabling quantum data